Free Kitchen Hacks eBook

 As a mom-on-the-go with a preference for bold flavor, I absolutely love a quick-to-make, quick-to-clean, dang delicious-to-eat side dish that uplevels any meal!
 And as roasted vegetables go, this one is certainly one of my favorites!

-Between these and my Maple Balsamic Brussels Sprouts, I’m confident I can turn anyone in to a brussels sprouts lover!
+Between this easy brussels sprouts recipe and my Maple Balsamic Brussels Sprouts, I’m confident I can turn anyone into a brussels sprouts lover!

 3 individual portions of Teriyaki Brussels Sprouts